self-taught-software-developers/restaurant-menu-viewer/README.md

 First, fork this repo and clone it to your machine.

 Make sure you already have Node.js installed.
-If not, [follow these steps](#) to do so before moving forward.
+Check this by running node -v in your terminal.
+If you receive back a "command not found" message, then [follow these steps](#) before moving forward.

 Next, `cd` into your local `restaurant-menu-viewer` folder and run `npm install` to install all dependencies.